opendatahub-io/data-science-pipelines-operator/README.md

 oc get pods -n ${DSP_Namespace}
 ```

-For instructions on how to use this DSP instance refer to these instructions: [here](#using-a-dspipeline).
+For instructions on how to use this DSP instance refer to these instructions: [here](#using-a-datasciencepipelinesapplication).

 ### Deploy another DSP instance

-You can use the DSPO to deploy multiple `DSPipeline` instances in different OpenShift namespaces, for example earlier
+You can use the DSPO to deploy multiple `DataSciencePipelinesApplication` instances in different OpenShift namespaces, for example earlier
-we deployed a `DSPipeline` resource named `sample`.
+we deployed a `DataSciencePipelinesApplication` resource named `sample`.
 We can use this again and deploy it to a different namespace:

 ```bash
 DSP_Namespace_2=test-ds-project-2